The64thGamer/cheeseepedia/content/wiki/may-1998-studio-c.md

     1. Tim McGraw - 'I Like It, I Love It'
 7.  **Segment 4**
     1. Go-Go's - 'Our Lips Are Sealed'
-    2. Chuck E. Cheese News
+    2. Chuck E. Cheese News - 'Particle Travel'
 8.  **Intermission 4**
     1. Hanson - 'MmmBop'
-    2. Will Frye The Nutrition Guy - 'Food Pyramid'
+    2. Will Frye The Nutrition Guy
     3. Leann Rimes - 'How Do I Live'
 9.  **Segment 5**
     1. NFL's 100 Greatest Follies